Infighting in the Sinaloa Cartel: Alliances

+Mexican security forces

+Over the first two years of the war federal forces mobilized as many as 15,000 troops in Sinaloa at a time, detained almost 2,500 suspects, destroyed drug laboratories, and seized more than 68 tonnes of drugs.

+Course of the war

+Phase I — Outbreak of war (September–November 2024)

+On the early morning of 9 September 2024, Ismael "Mayito Flaco" Zambada Sicairos authorized coordinated operations against Los Chapitos, with senior field commander "El Comanche" issuing orders for synchronized strikes across Sinaloa, triggering open hostilities that marked the formal beginning of the conflict.

 At dawn on 9 September 2024, a Mexican Army convoy encountered armed civilians in La Campiña, a neighborhood on the east side of Culiacán and a stronghold of the Los Chapitos faction.
 A shootout broke out, resulting in the death of a sergeant.
-Violence escalated rapidly throughout the day, with additional clashes reported in nearby neighborhoods, southern Culiacán—a stronghold of the La Mayiza faction—and the neighboring municipalities of Badiraguato, Navolato, and Elota.
+Violence escalated rapidly throughout the day, with additional clashes reported in nearby neighborhoods, clashes were reported in Costa Rica, likely involving forces aligned with MZ/MF and Los Chapitos.
+On the same day, a damaged vehicles were observed in Costa Rica following fighting, more clashes were reported in southern Culiacán Municipality—a stronghold of the La Mayiza faction—and the neighboring municipalities of Badiraguato, Navolato, and Elota.
 By midday, a group of gunmen briefly boarded a public bus, issuing warnings to passengers and the driver about further violence.
 During the day's confrontations, authorities seized several armored civilian vehicles, firearms, and tactical equipment.
+Intense violence followed in Culiacán throughout the following days.

 Shortly after hostilities erupted, the Secretariat of Public Education and Culture, along with the Autonomous University of Sinaloa and the National Technological Institute of Mexico, suspended classes in affected areas.
 Public transportation services were widely disrupted, with numerous bus routes canceled.
 Many citizens sheltered in place for safety.
 Festivities for the Cry of Dolores were canceled.